pitdagosti/pitdagosti/README.md

 ### 🐾 **FREISA** – *Four-legged Robot Ensuring Intelligent Sprinkler Automation*
 A quadruped robot designed for autonomous irrigation in smart agriculture.
 **Role:** Project Manager, CMO.
 I created system models using SysML and handled all visuals (videos, images, logos).
+Helped in the development of the computer vision algorithm using RoBoFlow.
 I was also in charge of the relationship with Seeed Studio and the collaboration we had.
 - 🏆 *Grand Prize Winner – OpenCV AI Competition 2023*
 - 🔗 [GitHub Repository](https://github.com/B-AROL-O/FREISA)